davidsbatista/BREDS/README.md

 ...
 ```

-We also need to give example seeds to boostrap the extraction process, specifying the type of each  named-entity and
+We need to give seeds to boostrap the extraction process, specifying the type of each named-entity and
-examples that should also be present in the `sentences.txt`, snippet shows an example:
+relationships examples that should also be present in the input text:

 ```
 e1:ORG